-The library conducts a series of seminars and workshops on demand for a group of students or staff who are engaged in research and publication activities.
+The Library conducts a series of seminars and workshops on demand for students or staff engaged in research and publication activities.
 The workshop/seminar will deliver the sessions on different aspects of research.
 Those who are interested should register themselves at Health-Care Library or make arrangements through the respective departments.
 The topic mainly covered by Research Support Services are as follows:

 Topics Hours

 Writing a Research Proposal 2

-Effective Online Searching: Strategies in online search engines Open Access Databases, Databases provided by UGC, Digital theses and dissertation search 3
+Effective Online Searching It includes: Strategies in online search engines Open Access Databases Databases provided by UGC Digital theses and dissertation search 3

 Medline (PubMed) Search 3

 Writing a Literature Review 2

-Designing Questionnaire 2 Avoiding plagiarism and Referencing styles 2 Mendeley/EndNote Reference Management Software 3 Basic statistics and data analysis using SPSS/R 6 Structuring dissertation Include advanced techniques in Ms-Word/Excel 1 Presentation techniques 1
+Designing Questionnaire 2

+Avoiding plagiarism and Referencing styles 2

+Mendeley/EndNote Reference Management Software 3

+Basic statistics and data analysis using SPSS/R 6

+Nvivo for qualitative data analysis and literature review 3

+Structuring dissertation Include advanced techniques in Ms- Word/Excel 1

+Presentation techniques 1